-$$K = (WT/TL^3) 100,000;$$
+$K = (WT/TL^3) 100,000;$

 where WT is weight (g) and TL is total length (mm).
 We grouped data across strains because Elrod et al. (1996) found no difference between strains in the slopes or intercepts of annual length-weight regressions in 172 of 176 comparisons for the 1978 through 1993 surveys.
 Lake trout in those comparisons were of the lean morphotype, the only morphotype stocked into Lake Ontario until 2009.
-Since 2009, six year-classes of the Klondike (SKW) strain lake trout (2008, 2013-2017) were stocked into Lake Ontario.
+Since 2009, seven year-classes of the Klondike (SKW) strain lake trout (2008, 2013-2018) were stocked into Lake Ontario.
 The SKW strain originated from a native, deep spawning "humper" morphotype of Lake Superior lake trout that are intermediate in fat content to lean and fat (siscowet) morphotypes with the potential to have a higher condition factor than the leans.
 When the first year-class (2008) of SKWs reached maturity in 2014, however, their age-6 Fulton's K value (1.07) was almost identical to Seneca Lake strain (SEN's;

 1.08), one of the most prominent strains in the population.
-Thus, we included SKW in the population calculation of age-6 Fulton's K. No age-6 SKW were in the lake in 2018.
+Thus, we included SKW in the population calculation of age-6 Fulton's K.

-In past reports, population reproductive potential was estimated by calculating annual egg deposition indices (O'Gorman et al. 1998) from catches of mature females in September gill nets using length-fecundity relationships, and by accounting for observed differences in mortality rates among strains (Lantry et al. 2018).
-CPUE of mature females >3999g and egg indices were generally very well correlated from 1983-2017 (Figure 10, Lantry et al. 2018).
-In this year's report we used Pearson correlation to examine the correspondence between the two trends and only present female CPUE >3999 g to index reproductive potential.
+In past reports, population reproductive potential was estimated by calculating annual egg deposition indices (O'Gorman et al. 1998) from catches of mature females in September gill nets using length-fecundity relationships, and by accounting for observed differences in mortality rates among strains (Lantry et al. 2019).
+CPUE of mature females >3999 g and egg indices were generally very well correlated from 1983-2017 (Figure 10, Lantry et al. 2019).
+Beginning with last year's report (Lantry et al. 2019) and continuing in this year's report we use the CPUE for females >3999 g to index population reproductive potential.